dynreshpc/dynreshpc.github.io/about.md

 ### Who is part of DynResHPC?
 Anyone interested in dynamic resource management in HPC in any of its branches such as scheduling, runtimes, applications, API, monitoring, simulators, modeling...
-DynResHPC is governed and led by an leadership board and steering committee.
+DynResHPC is governed and led by an steering committee.
 DynResHPC also has organizational members, who are committed to providing resources to help support DynResHPC (staff time, hosting meetings, etc.)
 Participants in DynResHPC primarily come from industry, academia, national labs and institutes, and HPC centers from around the world.